-- (1) Uganda is one sovereign State and a Republic. - (2) Uganda shall consist of the districts specified in the First Schedule to this Constitution and such other districts as may be established in accordance with this Constitution or any other law consistent with it. - (3) The territorial boundary of Uganda shall be as delineated in the Second Schedule to this Constitution. - (4) The capital of Uganda is Kampala.
+- (1) Uganda is one sovereign State and a Republic. - (2) Subject to article 178 of this Constitution, Uganda shall consist of- - (a) regions administered by regional governments when districts have agreed to form regions as provided for in this Constitution; - (b) Kampala; and - (c) the districts of Uganda;

+as specified in the First Schedule to this Constitution, and such other districts as may be established in accordance with this Constitution or any other law.

+- (3) The territorial boundary of Uganda shall be as delineated in the Second Schedule to this Constitution. - (4) Kampala, located in Buganda shall be the capital city for Uganda and shall be administered by the Central Government.

+(5) The territorial boundary of Kampala shall be delineated by Act of Parliament.

+(6) Parliament shall, by law, make provision for the administration and development of Kampala as the capital city.